 16 Messages to People With Depression, From Their Friends

-So, we asked people in our Mighty community to share a message to someone they love who has depression.
+So, to give you some ideas of messages to send, we asked people in our Mighty community to share a message to someone they love who has depression.

 You or a friend might need to hear this today:

 1. “I would never ask you to wear a mask for me in order to hide what you’re going through.
 I love you, no matter what.”